 A pelvic abscess is a life-threatening collection of infected fluid in the pouch of Douglas, fallopian tube, ovary, or parametric tissue.
 Usually, a pelvic abscess occurs as a complication after operative procedures.
 It starts as pelvic cellulitis or hematoma spreads to parametrial tissue.
 It can also present as a result of the complexity of certain medical conditions like sexually transmitted infection, pelvic inflammatory disease, appendicitis, diverticulitis, inflammatory bowel disease.
 Also, patients with pelvic abscess present with high-grade fever, leukocytosis, palpable pelvic mass, vaginal bleeding or discharge, and lower abdominal pain often associated with elevated sedimentation rate or C-reactive protein.
 Pelvic abscess responds well to adequate antibiotic treatment and hydration.
-Due to its variable presentation, it requires early recognition, diagnosis, immediate hospitalization, and treatment regardless of the size of the abscess.
-The current activity aims to explain the pathophysiology of pelvic abscess, elaborates the importance of imaging techniques in diagnosing a pelvic abscess, and also illustrates the necessary information that leads to the identification of high-risk patients requiring immediate surgical intervention.
+Its variable presentation requires early recognition, diagnosis, immediate hospitalization, and treatment regardless of the size of the abscess.
+The current activity aims to explain the pathophysiology of pelvic abscess, elaborates on the importance of imaging techniques in diagnosing a pelvic abscess, and illustrates the necessary information that leads to identifying high-risk patients requiring immediate surgical intervention.

 The preoperative risk factors involved in pelvic abscess formation are untreated pelvic inflammatory disease, hydrosalpinx, endometrioma, uncontrolled blood sugar with HbA1c greater than 6.5, renal comorbidities, obesity with BMI over 30, congenital anomalies of the genital tract.
 Asymptomatic bacterial vaginosis is also a known documented risk factor for postsurgical vaginal cuff cellulitis and abscess formation.